Itinerary: l'Aquila, Gran Sasso e Monti della Laga National Park, Campo Imperatore, Gran Sasso, Corno Grande

 But, it is also an ideal destination for those who love practicing outdoor sports, especially skiing and other winter sports in winter, or trekking, biking, and horse-riding in summer.

-There are also some attractions to visit, such as the Monument of Fonte Vetica, Church of Madonna della Neve, and the Botanical Alpine Garden.
+There are also some attractions to visit, such as the Monument of Fonte Vetica, the Church of Madonna della Neve, and the Botanical Alpine Garden.
 If you are an astronomy enthusiast, this secluded and far-from-pollution plateau, which also features a planetarium, is the perfect destination for you!

 More tour: Verona - Campo Imperatore a motorcycle tour in the Apennines